lgprietor/Coffee_Machine_Project/README.md

 It was improved and solved by two ways:

-a) The machine asks user to arrange the coins and do the payment (Main Branch)
+a) The machine asks user for an specific type of coin (Main Branch)

 b) The machine asks user for all type of coins to do the payment (Branch Asking - All - Coins)